|Water Soluble Vitamins||Fat Soluble Vitamins|

 Some of the richest sources of biotin are swiss chard, tomatoes, romaine lettuce, and carrots.
 Additional sources include onions, cabbage, cucumber, cauliflower, mushrooms, peanuts, almonds, walnuts, oat meal, bananas, raspberries, strawberries, soy, egg yolk, and cow and goat milk.back to the top

 Cobalamin is more commonly known as vitamin B12.
 Vitamin B12 is composed of a complex tetrapyrrol ring structure (corrin ring) and a cobalt ion in the center.
-Vitamin B12 is synthesized exclusively by microorganisms and is found in the liver of animals bound to protein as methycobalamin or 5'-deoxyadenosylcobalamin.
-The vitamin must be hydrolyzed from protein in order to be active.
-Hydrolysis occurs in the stomach by gastric acids or the intestines by trypsin digestion following consumption of animal meat.
-The vitamin is then bound by intrinsic factor, a protein secreted by parietal cells of the stomach, and carried to the ileum where it is absorbed.
-Following absorption the vitamin is transported to the liver in the blood bound to transcobalamin II.
+Vitamin B12 is synthesized exclusively by microorganisms and is found in the liver of animals bound to protein as methycobalamin or 5'-deoxyadenosylcobalamin, as well as in milk and soybeans.
+The vitamin must be released from these binding proteins in order to be active and this release occurs in the stomach by gastric acids.
+After being released, cobalamin is bound to an endogenous protein called haptocorrin (also known transcobalamin I, TCN1).
+Within the small intestine pancreatic trypsin hydrolyzes the haptocorrin-cobalamin complexes allowing binding of cobalamin to another protein called intrinsic factor (IF; also called gastric intrinsic factor, GIF) within the alkaline pH of the intestines.
+Haptocorrin and intrinsic factor are two of the three vitamin B12-binding proteins produced in humans.
+The third is transcobalamin II (TCN2) which is a plasma globulin that is the primary transport protein for vitamin B12 in the blood.

 There are only two clinically significant reactions in the body that require vitamin B12 as a cofactor.
 During the catabolism of fatty acids with an odd number of carbon atoms and the amino acids valine, isoleucine and threonine the resultant propionyl-CoA is converted to succinyl-CoA for oxidation in the TCA cycle.
 One of the enzymes in this pathway, methylmalonyl-CoA mutase, requires vitamin B12 as a cofactor in the conversion of methylmalonyl-CoA to succinyl-CoA.
 The 5'-deoxyadenosine derivative of cobalamin is required for this reaction.